KostasValeckas/PyLongslit/docs/sensfunction.rst

 The two spectra should resemble each other closely, but you might see some deviations at the edges.
-If the two spectra are very different, you will unfortunetly have to revise the whole pipeline process up to this point, as the fault might be both in the sensitivity function and in the previous steps ending with the :ref:`1d extraction <extract_1d>`.
+If the two spectra are very different, you will unfortunately have to revise the whole pipeline process up to this point, as the fault might be both in the sensitivity function and in the previous steps ending with the :ref:`1d extraction <extract_1d>`.